jdtsmith/mlscroll/README.md

 - The bar lengths convey the number of _lines_ above/visible/below window.
 Computes line numbers with caching for performance.
 - Works in terminals!
 Terminal graphics are more granular (the minimum "pixel" is a character wide).
 You might want to increase `mlscroll-width-chars` there.
 - In graphical Emacs, you can interact with the mode line scroll bar — click, click + drag, and wheel-scroll a full window height at a time.
-- Clicking on an inactive window's mode line scroll bar scrolls it, but does _not_ activate that window.
+- Another useful feature: clicking on an inactive window's mode line scroll bar scrolls it, but does _not_ activate that window.

 ## Installing